aiherder78/GalileoSupport/README.md

 TODO:  Advertise for interested UFO/UAP enthusiasts who have computers and are willing to buy some thermal cams.

 For this project, I am using Ubuntu 22.04 and Python version > 3.10.
 If you go through my commits you'll see a bunch adding newlines just to get github to show the text file from Linux correctly.
 It's VERY unfriendly as a process switching between Linux line endings to github's text file view.
-However, coding anything on Windows to me is like having a hand tied behind my back and I don't like Microsoft's way of doing things.
+However, coding anything on Windows to me is like having a hand tied behind my back and I don't like Microsoft's way of doing things (specifically, they have a non-existent respect for boundaries, maliciously gather telemtry from all their software, update during user work, are bound directly in with government systems manned by people without a respect for their own constitution, etc).

 ------------------------